Belgium, Europe, Short Breaks, Travel photography and social media tips

 2. Sint Baafs plein – Sint Bavo’s square and surroundings

 At this location you are within walking distance of the most impressive late gothic buildings in Ghent such as the Belfort, Saint Bavo’s cathedral (where you can also spot the famous painting ‘Lamb of God’), Saint Nicolas Church and the town hall.
 From here you have different possibilities to take the most stunning photos.

 The place with the most spectacular view over the 3 most famous towers of Ghent, is the Saint Michael’s bridge.

-One of my favourite buildings in Ghent is the Vooruit.
+One of my favourite buildings in Ghent is the viernulvier (formerly known as the Vooruit).
 This spectacular building was the first concert hall In Ghent.
 Today it is still used for concerts, events, … I especially adore the mesmerizing architecture in Art Nouveau style.

 Best cozy streets